Regional, national, and international mechanisms

 Fabienne Remize

-A specialist in wine microorganisms, biologist Fabienne Remize, who worked at the University of Réunion until December 2020, will join the University of Montpellier in January 2021 to head up a large unit, the UMR Sciences pour l’œnologie (SPO: University of Montpellier, INRAE, Institut Agro – Montpellier SupAgro) as part of the I-SITE MUSE attractiveness program.
+Fabienne Remize, a biologist specializing in wine microorganisms who was based at the University of Réunion until December 2020, will join the University of Montpellier in January 2021 to head a major research unit, the UMR Sciences for Oenology (SPO: University of Montpellier, INRAE, Institut Agro – Montpellier SupAgro) as part of the I-SITE MUSE outreach program.

 Learn more

-Arriving from the University of Delaware (USA),Randall J. Wisser, an internationally renowned quantitative geneticist, took up his position in January 2021 as INRAE Research Director at the Laboratory of Plant Ecophysiology under Environmental Stress in Montpellier to forge new partnerships and work at the interface of quantitative genetics and cereal ecophysiology.
-His arrival follows an EXPLORE mobility program, MUSE's international mobility program.
+Coming from the University of Delaware (USA),Randall J. Wisser, an internationally renowned quantitative geneticist, took up his post in January 2021 as INRAE Research Director at the Laboratory of Plant Ecophysiology under Environmental Stress in Montpellier to forge new partnerships and work at the intersection of quantitative genetics and cereal ecophysiology.
+This appointment follows an EXPLORE mobility assignment, part of MUSE’s international mobility program.

 Learn more